lausd-teacher/schooliki/README.md

 Important: the local DB in schooliki-server/src/main/webapp/WEB-INF/appengine-generated/local_db.bin may need to be copied manually in the /target/schooliki-server-0.1/WEB-INF/appengine-generated/ beause sometimes the app does not recognize it when copied by Maven (This is a strange behavior)

+## Deploying to Google App Engine:

+1) you need to clean the schooliki-server module.
+From the schooliki-server module: `clean`

+2) you need to package the whole project with the deploy profile.
+From the root project: `package -Pdeploy`

+3) finally, you need to repackage the server to make sure the GWT modules are included in the war and execute the update goal of the google app engine plugin.
+From the schooliki-server module: `package appengine:update`

+The current app id is schooliki-dev which is a project I created for testing.
+Do not forget to change the app id and version in appengine-web.xml to your app id and version.